python/cpython/Doc/library/unittest.mock.rst

 objects so that introspection is safe [#]_.

-A more serious problem is that it is common for instance attributes to be created in the `__init__` method and not to exist on the class at all.
+A more serious problem is that it is common for instance attributes to be created in the :meth:`__init__` method and not to exist on the class at all.
-`autospec` can't know about any dynamically created attributes and restricts the api to visible attributes.
+*autospec* can't know about any dynamically created attributes and restricts the api to visible attributes.

     >>> class Something: